 Estimated Price: $340 – $400

 The words “Italian-made” carry the promise of masterful engineering, sleek design and elegant final touches.
 But don’t be fooled into thinking those rules only apply to sports cars, fashion lines and food.
-Italy’s own Peg Perego has created a convertible car seat which will not only keep your child safer than most others, but look better than the rest while doing it.
+Italy’s own Peg Perego has created a convertible car seat that not only will keep your child safer than most other designs but also has an edgy look that complements most vehicle interiors.

-This car seat can be used in both forward-facing and rear-facing modes.
-This allows you to adjust the seat to accommodate your child as they grow.
-For example, up until around two years (or older, if your child still falls under the 45-pound weight limit) your little one should be restrained in a rear-facing position.
+This car seat can be used in both forward-facing and rear-facing modes, allowing it to accommodate children as they grow.
+Up until around 2 years (or older if your child still falls under the 45-pound weight limit), your little one should be restrained in a rear-facing position to distribute the force of a collision throughout the entire body.
+In a forward-facing position, your child’s head is thrust forward during a collision, subjecting his or her spine to more strain.

-Newborns and infants’ bones are still developing.
-As a result, their spines are more vulnerable than those of adults or older children, with even the most minor crash forces leading to damage that could leave them paralyzed or dead.
+Newborns and infants’ bones are still developing, so their spines are more vulnerable than those of adults or older children.
+As a result, even a minor crash can lead to severe injuries and possible paralysis.

-Installing the Primo Viaggio, whether setting up the seat in a rear or forward-facing position, took just a few minutes.
-Our Geeks were able to achieve a tight fit in all three of our test vehicles (although it was harder to attach the straps to the car’s LATCH system in our less spacious hatchback).
-The straps are quick to tighten and the built-in level helps adjust the seat to the right position.
+Installing the Primo Viaggio, whether setting up the seat in a rear- or forward-facing position, takes just a few minutes, though customer reviews indicate that the seat can be difficult to attach to the straps of a car’s LATCH system in less spacious vehicles.
+However, the straps are quick to tighten, and the built-in level helps adjust the seat to the right position.

 A contoured steel back plate helps minimize potential flexing and puts the brakes on even the slightest sign of forward movement.
 And finally, when the seat is switched to a front-facing position, a sturdy front tether hook helps provide extra stability when used in conjunction with the included strap.